Conference Information

 Evaluation Criteria

-The Review Committee will evaluate the technical contribution of each submission as well as its accessibility to both experts and the general POPL audience.
+The Review Committee (aka Program Committee, PC) will evaluate the technical contribution of each submission as well as its accessibility to both experts and the general POPL audience.
 All papers will be judged on significance, originality, relevance, correctness, and clarity.
-Each paper must explain its scientific contribution in both general and technical terms, identifying what has been accomplished, explaining why it is significant, and comparing it with previous work.
+Each paper must explain its scientific contribution in both general and technical terms, identifying what has been accomplished, explaining why it is significant and comparing it with previous work.
 Advice on writing technical papers can be found on the SIGPLAN author information page.

 Deadlines and formatting requirements, detailed below, will be strictly enforced.